Gabanger/Minecraft-Prop-Hunt/README.md

 - Adjustable number of starting hunters.
 - And more...

+**⚠️ Only the official map is supported for now.**

 ### Installation and Configuration

-- You need to add all necessary information to the plugin file (e.g., bot token, server channel IDs, world name, etc.).
+- **You need to add all necessary information to the plugin file (e.g., bot token, server channel IDs, world name, etc.).**
+- You can configure the server yourself with the instructions below or download the [pre-configured server with the plugin](https://www.mediafire.com/file/itosr43agq4as23/Minecraft-Prop-Hunt-preconfigured-server.zip/file)

+### File placement

 - Place the script file in `plugins/Skript/scripts`.
-- You can configure the server yourself with the instructions below or download the pre-configured server with the plugin at:

 ### Dependencies (Do not attempt to update them)